san031/passed/README.md

+# Passed

+A full-stack tourist pass portal(frontend repo).
+To manage the global state context api is used.

+## Tech Stack

+- ReactJs
+- Tailwind Css
+- Axios
+- Render

+## Features

+- Logged in user can add tourist spot to touristcart
+- The cart item can be updated or removed.
+- A pass with unique passcode is generated for each cart
+- Responsive Design
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.